arvados/arvados/contrib/README.md

 * `arvbash`: Arvados utility functions for the bash shell

+* `bootstrap-tools`: Python scripts to transfer Arvados records between a cluster and filesystem.

 * `java-sdk-v2`: Java client SDK for Arvados

 * `R-sdk`: R client SDK for Arvados